Poles Distribution of PVI Transcendents close to a Critical Point (summer 2011)

 or

 or

-The above are satisfied only for $N=0$ and $k\leq -1$.
-Namely, only the ray occurring for $N=0$ (the negative real axis) is allowed for the branch $y(x)$.
+The above are satisfied only for $N=0$ and $k\leq -1$, which means that only the ray occurring for $N=0$ (the negative real axis) is allowed.

-One can also single out a portion of the universal covering.
-For example, in the above example, impose $|x_{kN}|<1$ and $-25\pi<\arg x_{kN} <23\pi$.
+Then, we consider a portion of the universal covering, by imposing that $|x_{kN}|<1$ and $-25\pi<\arg x_{kN} <23\pi$.
 Again, one obtains inequalities, graphically represented in figure \ref{domain}.
 The points $(N,k)$ satisfying the inequalities are inside the region bounded by the curves of figure \ref{domain}.
 Therefore, the points $x_{kN}$ which lie in $\{x~|~|x|<1,~-25\pi\leq\arg x<23 \pi\}$ are: the infinite sequence of poles on the negative real axis, corresponding to $N=0$ and $k\leq -1$, plus {\it only a finite number of poles}, corresponding to $-4\leq N\leq 4$, $N\neq 0$, and $k$ inside the region bounded by the curves of figure \ref{domain}.
 They are represented in figures \ref{poldomain} and \ref{poldomain1}.